FAIRE Residency

 • A security deposit of 1,500 euro is required to be pre-paid.
 Refunded in full if there are no damages.

-Heating / Air conditioning is included in the cost.
+Wifi / Heating / Air conditioning / Electricity / Water charges are included in the cost.

 A rustic wooden dining table with four weathered metal chairs, set near a sliding glass door with sunlight streaming in, and some bowls and plates on the table.